I have been cooking for years and hosted a cooking podcast called "Kinds of Cooking." I love baking bread and cooking just about anything.

-So with a list of the ingredients I would like to go over two of them and provide at least a slight explanation and tips.
+So with a list of the ingredients, I would like to go over two of them and provide at least a slight explanation and tips.

 With that out of the way, let's combine everything!

 Tip: I used a bowl and spoon for this blog, but use a mixer with a bread hook.
-This dough is quite stiff and you'll save your arms the trouble.
+This dough is quite stiff, and you'll save your arms the trouble.

 Below you can see a short video of me rolling out my noodles.
-I did a few more passes in my pasta roller that aren't shown in order to get it smooth and fully combined, but gives you the basic idea.
-I like thin noodles so I use the angel hair attachment when I cut them, or the spaghetti, but usually the angel hair.
+I did a few more passes in my pasta roller that aren't shown in order to get it smooth and fully combined but gives you the basic idea.
+I like thin noodles, so I use the angel hair attachment when I cut them, or the spaghetti, but usually the angel hair.

 Using a pasta roller is by far the easiest way to go, but you don't have to do it that way.
-You can also roll the dough out with a rolling pin to the desired thickness and then thinly cut with a knife.
+You can also roll the dough out with a rolling pin to the desired thickness and then thinly cut it with a knife.
 I did this 5 or 6 times before deciding a pasta roller was worth it.
 But the point is, don't feel like you need to immediately invest in one.
 This can easily be done without buying new kitchen contraptions.

 Once you have rolled and cut your pasta you should have four little bundles of noodles.
-You can cook them immediately (just bring water to a boil, drop in your noodles and wait for them to float - about 2-3 minutes).
+You can cook them immediately (just bring water to a boil, drop in your noodles, and wait for them to float - about 2-3 minutes).
 Or you can store them.
-They will stay good in the fridge for a few days or you can freeze them for up to a couple months.
+They will stay good in the fridge for a few days or you can freeze them for up to a couple of months.

 You are probably thinking that this is too easy, there must be more steps, but this is it!
 This recipe is so easy that even a novice could complete it.
 Noodles only seem daunting but when you actually make them you find out how easy it really is.